eedugon/eck-logs-and-metrics/docs/beats_monitoring_and_logging.md

 - [Internal monitoring collection](https://www.elastic.co/guide/en/beats/filebeat/current/monitoring-internal-collection.html): Monitoring will be done directly by the running beat, sending its own metrics to an Elasticsearch cluster.
 - [Metricbeat based monitoring](https://www.elastic.co/guide/en/beats/filebeat/current/monitoring-metricbeat-collection.html): An external metricbeat will connect to the beat via HTTP to retrieve metrics and ship them to an Elasticsearch cluster.

-This document is focused on the `Metricbeat based monitoring` and explains the manifest available [here](/resources/02_k8s_monitoring/stack_monitoring/03_monitoring_all-beats.yaml), which is intended to deploy metricbeat in order to monitor itself + any other beat pod configured with a given label.
+This document is focused on __Metricbeat based monitoring__ and explains the manifest available [here](/resources/02_k8s_monitoring/stack_monitoring/03_monitoring_all-beats.yaml), which deploys Metricbeat as a Deployment in order to perform monitoring of itself + all other beats.

 ### Beats monitoring with autodiscovery and using metricbeat collection

-The beat to monitor needs to achieve the following goals:
+The __beat to monitor__ needs to achieve the following goals:

 - Enable http and disable internal monitoring
 ```